5 risks of not substituting chemicals

 COOP has worked hard to ban all packaging containing fluorinated substances.
 Highly fluorinated substances are used because they can form smooth surfaces and repel water, grease and dirt.
 Many of these are bioaccumulative, which means that they accumulate in living organisms.

-"Consumers in Denmark are well educated about food and product safety.
-This translates to a strong demand for safer and cleaner products from their retailers", says Ms. Malene Teller, head of sustainability and social compliance from COOP Denmark.
+“Consumers in Denmark are well educated about food and product safety.
+This translates to a strong demand for safer and cleaner products from their retailers”, says Malene Teller, head of sustainability and social compliance from COOP Denmark.

-• Get in control of your chemicals and the risks with a chemical management system including substance registers and legislation lists
+- Get in control of your chemicals and the risks with a chemical management system including substance registers and legislation lists.

-• You can lower and eliminate risks by substituting hazardous chemicals
+- You can lower and eliminate risks by substituting hazardous chemicals.